-What are the requirements to take the CPA Exam?
-Usually, the state boards want candidates to have 120 credit hours (a bachelor’s degree) in order to sit for the CPA Exam.
+State boards also have requirements for taking the CPA Exam.
+Usually, the state boards want candidates to have 120 credit hours (a bachelor’s degree, basically) in order to sit for the CPA Exam.
 Therefore, candidates can sometimes sit for the exam while still in college, depending on how many credits they have earned.

 If you’re interested in the CPA certification, you must follow these steps to becoming a CPA: